JonasAlmaas/prop-combine-tools/README.md

 ## OS Support

-Currently Prop Combine Tools is Windows exclusive.
+Currently, Prop Combine Tools is Windows exclusive.

 ## What is Static Prop Combine?
 Static Prop Combine, more often referred to as "Autocombine", is a CS:GO exclusive feature that came with the 2015 version of Nuke.